 - Year 8: France and Belgium – a 5 day residential visit linked to World War 1 and World War 2

-- Year 10: The Tower of London linked to Component 2: History Around Us
+- Year 10 and 11: The Tower of London linked to Component 2: History Around Us

 Useful Links for History